George S. Hacker

 - He was a manufacturer, according to the 1870 census.

-- He was buried at Magnolia Cemetery in Charleston, South Carolina.
+- He was interred at Magnolia Cemetery, Charleston, South Carolina.

 - George S. Hacker became a widower at the 2 July 1876 death of his wife Anna Maria Butler.